 This also helps mitigate any risk of misunderstanding or disappointment occurring at a later stage.

-Jet Medical Tourism is one of the top service providers for American and Canadian patients seeking safe and proven bariatric surgery in Mexico.
-Jet Medical Tourism has partnered with some of the most modern and accredited weight loss surgery hospitals and bariatric centers in Tijuana, Cancun, Nuevo Laredo, Juarez, and other cities in Mexico.
+Jet Medical Tourism® is one of the top service providers for American and Canadian patients seeking safe and proven bariatric surgery in Mexico.
+Jet Medical Tourism® has partnered with some of the most modern and accredited weight loss surgery hospitals, bariatric centers and surgeons in Tijuana, Nuevo Laredo, and other cities in Mexico.

-Jet Medical Tourism has board certified bariatric surgeons on board to ensure patients struggling with obesity in the US and Canada can receive safe and sustainable weight loss results at a fraction of the cost in their home country.
+Jet Medical Tourism® has bariatric surgeons on board to ensure patients struggling with obesity in the US and Canada can receive safe and sustainable weight loss results at a fraction of the cost in their home country.

-To find a weight loss surgeon near you, call our representative today or contact us online to set up a convenient appointment.
+To find a bariatric surgery near you, call our representative today or contact us online to set up a convenient appointment.